analogdevicesinc/MAX78xxx-RefDes/maxrefdes178/README.md

 | info reg                       |                   | Print the values of the ARM registers.                       |
 | help                           |                   | Print descriptions for available commands                    |
 | help \<cmd\>                   |                   | Print description for given command.                         |

-## Build and Debug Demo Firmware using Eclipse on Windows

-TODO